ABOUT VASAVI KUMAR

 - Deep breathing helps me stop racing thoughts.
 I highly recommend it.

 - It’s hard for me to get out of bed in the morning.

 - Doggystyle by Snoop Dogg is my favorite album. #7 is EVERYTHING.
 Look it up.

 I don’t believe in good or bad luck.
 Hence, why I don’t care that I ended on #13.

 Ok now that we got that out of the way.

 This isn’t to say I settle in life.
 Absolutely not.
-I’m just crystal clear on what my priorities in life are.
+I’m just crystal clear on what my are priorities in life are.
 I have no room for bullshit, drama, or toxic people in my life.
-But in order for me to have gotten to this place, I had to and continue to have be rigorously honest about the way I treated myself and those around me.
+But in order for me to have gotten to this place, I had to and continue to have be rigorously honest about the way I treat myself and those around me.